Green-Software-Foundation/if-plugins/src/lib/e-mem/README.md

 ## Example manifest

-IEF users will typically call the plugin as part of a pipeline defined in a `manifest` file.
+IF users will typically call the plugin as part of a pipeline defined in a `manifest` file.

 In this case, instantiating and configuring the plugin is